nidzo732/NetWork/README.md

 The main features (running processes, Locks, Events, Queues, Managers) are working and are reasonably stable

 ###Can I help
-If this seems interesting try experimenting with the proof of concept, for example try sending function arguments.
 If you want to help, please contact me (nidzo732)